withastro/astro/.changeset/cold-crabs-arrive.md

 Adds support for [Shiki's "defaultColor" option](https://shiki.style/guide/dual-themes#without-default-color).

-This option allows you to override the values of a theme's CSS variables and use your own colors.
+This option allows you to override the values of a theme's inline style, adding only CSS variables, that way you have more flexibility in applying multiple color themes.

 Configure `defaultColor: false` in your Shiki config to apply throughout your site, or pass to Astro's built-in `<Code>` component to style an individual code block.